Azure/data-api-builder/docs/getting-started/getting-started.md

 dab init --database-type "<database-type>" --connection-string "<connection-string>"
 ```

 where for `database-type` and `connection-string` you can use any of the values described in the [Overview of configuration file](#overview-of-configuration-file) section above.
-If you don't know the connection string, no worries, we'll take care of that later, in one of the database-specific Getting Started documents we ave created for you.
+If you don't know the connection string, no worries, we'll take care of that later, in one of the database-specific Getting Started documents we have created for you.

 ## The sample scenario

-In this tutorial we'll be creating the backend API for a small solution that allow end-users to keep track books in their library.
-Therefore the business entities we'll be dealing with are
+In this tutorial we'll be creating the backend API for a small solution that allows end-users to keep track of books in their library.
+Therefore, the business entities we'll be dealing with are

 - Books
 - Authors